openflexo-team/website-template/README.md

 ### Configuration

+Open ```src/data/javadoc.json```, then add the javadoc component names.

-Once you created all the necessary version, you need to update the configuration file.
+As you already created all the necessary version, you need to update the configuration file.
 To do that, open docusaurus.config.js in your favorite text editor then update the following properties:

 Line 7
 ```